 Is there an attendance policy for board members/commissioners?
 If so, is it being followed?

 There is no attendance policy for Commissioners.
-However, historically we have complied with the attendance requirements.
-Currently, all of the nine Commissioners are filled.
+We have to have a quorum in order to hold a Commission meeting.
+Currently, all of the nine Commissioner seats are filled.

 MODERNIZATION EFFORTS:

 Savings and efficiencies achieved this past fiscal year.